Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 ## Important globals

-Boosted employs a handful of important global styles and settings, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
+OUDS Web employs a handful of important global styles and settings, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
 Let's dive in.

 ### HTML5 doctype

-Boosted requires the use of the HTML5 doctype.
+OUDS Web requires the use of the HTML5 doctype.
 Without it, you'll see some funky and incomplete styling.

 ```html
 <!doctype html>